 It is assumed these services will continue to be provided on the same pricing and cost recovery basis.
 Council has no discretion to determine the amount of the fee for a service when the amount is fixed by regulation or by another authority.
 Examples of statutory fees include development assessment fees and companion animal fees.
-Excluding statutory fees, increases in line with the June 2023 inflation rate of 6% have been included for the 2024/2025 year, 4% for the 2025/2026 financial year and falling to 2.5% per annum across the remainder of the LTFP.
+Increases aligning with the rates peg have been utilised in the 2025/26 year with 3.5% per annum increase across the remainder of the LTFP.